TexteaInc/funix/README.md

 pip install funix
 ```

-Here is a type-hinted Python function.
+Here is a type-hinted Python function saved in the file `hello.py`:

 ```python
 def hello(your_name: str) -> str:
     return f"Hello, {your_name}."
 ```

-Running this command (assuming the function above is saved in a file called `hello.py`)
+Running this command

 ```bash
 funix -l hello.py # -l for lazy mode using all default settings